-The Victorian Government has announced of a total of $49.1 million of dedicated funding to help the state’s creative sector through the coronavirus (COVID-19) pandemic, in addition to broader programs and support.
+To date, the Victorian Government has announced of a total of $67.35 million to help the state’s creative sector through the coronavirus (COVID-19) pandemic, in addition to broader programs and support.
 This includes:

 - $13 million for almost 100 non-government arts and cultural organisations state-wide.

 - $4.7 million in quick response grants for independent creatives and micro-businesses through the new Sustaining Creative Workers initiative.